akeneo/pim-api-docs/content/rest-api/overview.md

 :::

-## Introducing the API reference
+## Introducing the REST API reference

-_You want to dig deeper and know every inch of the API?_
+_You want to dig deeper and know every inch of the REST API?_

-We have crafted a complete reference of our API.
+We have crafted a complete reference of our REST PI.
 So feel free to browse it.

 There, you will find for each available endpoint, a description of what it does, what are the expected parameters in the request and what are the different responses you will be able to get, being successes or errors.

-::: panel-link I wanna take a look at the API reference!
+::: panel-link I wanna take a look at the REST API reference!
 [Let's go!](/api-reference.html)
 :::